MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-release-notes.md

 > SQL Server Engine has only been tested up to 256GB of memory at this time.

 ### Package details
-The SQL Server engine version for this release is 14.0.200.24.
 Package details and download locations for the RPM and Debian packages are listed in the following table.
 Note that you do not need to download these packages directly if you use the steps in the [installation guides](sql-server-linux-setup.md).

 | Package | Package version | Downloads |
 |-----|-----|-----|